Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

-When regression errors exhibit heteroskedasticity and autocorrelation, specification tests that ignore these features are invalid.
-A prominent approach that accounts for both heteroskedasticity and autocorrelation is the heteroskedasticity and autocorrelation robust (HAR) test based on the heteroskedasticity and autocorrelation consistent (HAC) estimators of \citet{newey1987sps}.
-Under kernel-based nonparametric estimation, the long-run covariance matrix
+\paragraph{HAR test} When regression errors exhibit heteroskedasticity and autocorrelation, tests that do not account for these features are generally invalid.
+One standard approach is the heteroskedasticity and autocorrelation robust (HAR) test, which is based on a HAC estimator of the long-run covariance matrix; see \citet{newey1987sps,andrews1991hac}.
+Let